 Types of Ebike Batteries and Five Tips to Keep Them Alive

 Pedaling on a bicycle can be exhausting.
 Fortunately, with electric bikes, you no longer have to bother about this.
 These devices have motors that run on a battery to make pedaling easier.
-However, e-bikes are not the same as motorcycles - they only assist in making commuting easier.
+However, e-bikes are not the same as motorcycles; they only assist in making commuting easier.

 With your bike, you can enjoy the outdoors, save money on gas, and even protect the environment from carbon emissions.
 The bikes are also efficient and run smoothly.